 But I’ve started to think the childhood version of wonder was never really the point.
 As a kid, the world amazed you because you didn’t understand it.
 That’s not depth.
 That’s just ignorance wearing a nice outfit.

 What I think you can get to, if you’re honest about everything you’ve lost and you don’t try to pretend it didn’t happen, is something harder to name.
 Not the innocent wonder, because that’s gone and it’s not coming back.
-And not the cynicism either, because cynicism is really just fear dressed up in clever observations.
+And not the cynicism either, because cynicism is just where hope goes when it’s been kicked enough times.
 Something in between, maybe, where you can look at the world knowing full well how broken parts of it are and still find it worth paying attention to.
 Wonder that has been through the gauntlet and come out the other side, rather than wonder that never had to face anything.

 Choosing to keep finding meaning in things when you know how fragile that meaning is, when you’ve watched it collapse in other people’s lives and in your own, might be the hardest thing there is.
 It would be easier to just stay behind the armour.
 Most days you’re tempted.
 But the armour numbs everything, not just the bad stuff, and a life spent behind it is smaller than the one you’re trying to protect yourself from.